Bonus: Download the purchase order implementation template

 If you have received a quote from the vendor, then the quote is usually converted into a purchase order.

-Recurring purchase orders are for those products or services which are purchased regularly.
+Recurring purchase orders are for those products or services that are purchased regularly.

 For example, you purchase kitchen supplies every month to support staff needs.